Confluence vs Notion vs Knoah: Best Knowledge Base for Small Teams

 Weaknesses: The interface feels dated and cluttered.
 Search is keyword-based and often returns too many irrelevant results.
 The editor can be frustrating for non-technical users.
 Setup and configuration takes significant time.
 Pricing is per-seat, starting at $6.05 per user per month on the Standard plan.

-AI capabilities: Atlassian Intelligence offers AI-powered search and content generation, but it is only available on Premium ($11.55/user/month) and Enterprise plans.
-For a 15-person team, that is $173 per month just to get AI features.
+Smart search capabilities: Atlassian Intelligence offers smart search and content generation, but it is only available on Premium ($11.55/user/month) and Enterprise plans.
+For a 15-person team, that is $173 per month just to get those features.

 Notion: The flexible all-in-one